zeroDivZero/notes-python/notes/overview.md

 Modular approach with small core, highly extensible.

 Strives for simpler, less-cluttered syntax and grammar.
 Embraces "there should only be one obvious way" philosophy.

+Everything (variable, function, class, module, etc.) is an object.
+Every entity has metadata called *attributes* and associated functionality called *methods*.